lgarzia/explainability/README.md

 1. How often feature appears in the tree (weight)
 2. Average reduction in error due to a feature (gain)
 3. number of observations affected by a split involving a feature(cover)

+Learning about Shapley Values

+coalitional game theory
+cooperative game theory

+different combination of players are _coalition_ difference in scares are _marginal contributions_ _Shapley value_ is average of these contribution over may simulations _payoff_ contribution of a feature (is reduction in predictive error, ...)
+_average marginal contribution by a feature across all possible subset_ brute force - infeasible, leverage sampling of subset (e.g. Monte Carlo Sampling) Shapley algorithm calculates the features expected value over the entire dataset - serves as baseline

+propertiers
+Dummy --> feature i, never contributes, Shapley=0 Substitutability --> if i & j contribute equally; Shapleyi = Shapleyj Additivity --> contribution of i in submodel add up Efficiency --> All shapley values must add up as the difference between predictions and expected values

+No pure SHAP implementation...

+SHapley Additive exPlanations -> collection of methods that approximate Shapley

+pg 202 - SHAP Explainers

+TreeExplainer --> TreeShap --> ...
+XGBoost, LightGBM, ...
+Deep Explainer --> DeepLife --> keras, pytorch GradientExplainer --> Integrated Gradient --> keras, pytorch LinearExplainer --> Shapely Regression Value --> sklearn.linear_model
+KernelExplainer --> LIME --> Model Agnostic
+SamplingExplainer --> Shapely Sampling Values --> Model-Agnostic PermutationExplainer --> Model-Agnostic PartitionExplainer --> Model-Agnostic
+AdditiveExplainer --> Model-Agnostic

+TreeExplainer -> uses conditional expectation instead of marginal -> can assign non-zero values for uninfluential features - ramification if feature collinear
+DeepLift -> attributed difference in output when provided a reference neutral input or baseline (feature wise mean) GradientExplainer -> leverages baseline, reformulate Gradients, which reformulates the integral as an expectations KernalExplainer -> most popular -> LIME (Local Model-Agnostic Interpretation Methods) - has challenges with dummy features and collinear features
+PermutationExplainer -> closest to brute force ParitionExplainer -> computes SHAP values on a treen; recommended many features belong to a group or category or have highly correlated features
+AdditiveExplainer -> fail if model is not Generalized Additive Model

+Initializing explainer -> requires fitted model, sometimes data Computing SHAP values (idea Test and Train to ensure consistency)